pnp/blog/content/post/azure-meeting-bot-to-capture-meeting-participants-information.md

 {{< image alt="SiddharthVaghasia_8-1630435837628.png" src="images/blog/azure-meeting-bot-to-capture-meeting-participants-information/SiddharthVaghasia_8-1630435837628.png" >}}

-Please make sure you select yes to the question \"Do you want to include bot calling support?\"
+Please make sure you select yes to the question "Do you want to include bot calling support?"

 ## Step - Modify Code to log request object in the console